ku-mo/1866wiki/docs/10-nap9/20-tagdrop.md

 - Rotation and voting rights suspended until compliance is confirmed.
 - May trigger alliance-level sanctions or expulsion.

+**Definition & Grace Window**
+- Harboring applies once leadership is officially notified (Clerk post in `#case-log` or direct Clerk ping).
+- Alliances have **up to 4 hours** from notice to remove the player; self-report and act immediately if discovered.

-Protection is restored only after the player leaves and the Council confirms compliance.***
+Protection is restored only after the player leaves and the Council confirms compliance.